 They contain historically important buildings, features and architecture which link us to our past.
 Most of our conservation areas have been designated by us but several are located within the Peak Park and are the responsibility of their local authority.

-Use our interactive map to find out whether a property is situated within a conservation area.
+Conservation maps to find out whether a property is situated within a conservation area.

 Each has details of what makes the area special and the boundary map.